alexandrunite/alexandrunite/README.md

 - 👋 Hi, I’m @alexandrunite
 - 👀 I’m interested in coding, computer science, A.I., machine learning, cars, and photography.
-- 🌱 I’m currently learning computer science and complex algorithms.
+- 🌱 I’m currently learning artificial intelligence and complex algorithms.
-- 💞️ I’m looking to collaborate on automatisation and robotics.
+- 💞️ I’m looking to collaborate on artificial intelligence and automatisation.
 - 📫 How to reach me alexnite628@gmail.com/alexnite728@gmail.com

 <!---